 |Potatoes||300 square feet||400 – 500||Store in cool, dry place|

 |Tomatoes||150 square feet||500||200 quarts *|

 *Estimate based on ½ whole and ½ sauce

-This chart shows 2,018 square feet of growing space without any paths in between them.
+This chart would be 2,018 square feet of growing space without any paths in between them.
 I have given the yield in quarts but to have a better idea if this would suit your family, you will probably want to consider pints (or twice as many jars half the size).
 For example, one pint of beets would probably be adequate for a meal for four people, a 100 foot row will yield around 48 pints which would provide enough beets for one meal a week for a year.

 This chart provides 657 quarts plus potatoes, about half of Grandma Carrie’s rule of thumb.
-Do you have a canner, pressure canner, enough lids and jars?

 How do you intend to water your garden?
 Tomatoes for example, need to be soaked 6-8 inches deep every 5-10 days depending on the heat and amount of rain you have.
 If the grid is down, is your water down?
 If you are collecting water in a rain barrel, do you intend to drip irrigate or hand water?
 Is one barrel enough?
 Do you have all the materials on hand now?

 Want Some Extra Credit?
 Here Are Some Gardening “Force Multipliers”

 The following are tools or techniques used to be more effective at reaching your objective of producing enough food to survive.
 They help you get the most out of your garden by helping to create ideal conditions, one way or another, for your crops.